stoneli88/video-backend-gql/README.md

-# Video Backend Server
+# Backend Server

-This Server implement a GraphQL server with an email-password-based authentication workflow based on Prisma & [graphql-yoga](https://github.com/graphcool/graphql-yoga).
+This Server implement a GraphQL server with an user-password-based authentication workflow based on Prisma & [graphql-yoga](https://github.com/graphcool/graphql-yoga).

 ## Get started